AlaGrine/LinkedIn_Job_Scraper_and_Matcher/README.md

 The main purpose of this project is to help you find the best matching jobs automatically.

-We will scrape Linkedin jobs, analyse them using Spacy, search for keywords and skills required, compare them to your own skills and provide a list of the most relevant job matches.

-The project is divided into the following sections:
+In this project we:

-1. Linkedin job scraping using `Selenium`, `Requests` and `BeautifulSoup`.
+1. Built a Linkedin job scraper using `Selenium`, `Requests` and `BeautifulSoup`.
-2. Text analysis and entity recognition with `Spacy`.
+2. Built a text analysis of your resume and LinkedIn jobs using `Spacy`.
-3. Build a Flask application to display visualisations of the data (e.g. word cloud of in-demand skills) and highlight the skills and keywords of each job.
+3. Developed a `Flask` app to display data visualisations, including a word cloud of in-demand skills.
+The app highlights job-specific skills and keywords, compares them to your skills and generates a list of the most relevant job matches.

 ## Installation <a name="installation"></a>

 This project requires Python 3 and the following Python libraries installed:

 1. WEB scraping libraries: `Selenium`, `Requests`, `BeautifulSoup`
-2. NLP libraries: `Spacy`
+2. NLP libraries: `Spacy`, `NLTK`
-3. Web app and visualization: `Flask`, `Plotly`, `Wordcloud`
+3. Web app and visualization: `Flask`, `Plotly`, `Matplotlib`, `Wordcloud`
 4. Other libraries: `pandas`, `numpy`, `json`

+5. Install the trained English pipeline from Spacy.io as follows:
+   `python -m spacy download en_core_web_lg `

-`The full list of requirements can be found in requirements.txt file.`
+The full list of requirements can be found in the `requirements.txt` file.

 ## File Descriptions <a name="file_descriptions"></a>